csiro-energy-systems/hvac_gym/README.md

 unzip data/sample-models.zip # extract sample models and data into output/ poetry run poe example  # run simple example agent against gym
 ```

-If you'd like to implement your own control agent, see [hvac_agents.py](src/hvac_gym/gym/hvac_agents.py) and [test_gym.py](src/tests/test_gym.py) for simple examples of an agent and the example gym runner respectively.
+If you'd like to implement your own control agent, see [hvac_agents.py](src/hvac_gym/gym/hvac_agents.py)
+and [test_gym.py](src/tests/test_gym.py) for simple examples of an agent and the example gym runner respectively.

+# Gym Environment

+The current gym runs models the whole-building behaviour of a 3-storey office building with in Newcastle, Australia.
+Individual AHU and zone measurements are available for the building, but to simplify the model (for speed and
+troubleshooting purposes), the median of each sensor and setpoint type is taken across all zones, and the HVAC system
+modelled as a single large zone.

+In short, this is a lumped model which predicts the whole-building median zone temperature and chiller power for a
+sequence of the actions below.

+The gym's inputs and outputs are described below.

+- Actions:
+    - Chilled water valve position (0-100%)
+    - Hot water valve position (0-100%)
+        - :warning: Note: Heating mode is not yet implemented, so this action has no effect yet.
+    - Supply air fan speed (0-100%)
+    - Outside air damper position (0-100%)
+- Observations
+    - zone temperature (°C)
+    - chiller power (kW)
+    - ambient zone temperature (°C)
+        - This is an intermediate output, predicting the zone temperature as if no mechanical cooling/heating was
+          applied.
+- Actuals:
+  - Actual zone temperature (°C): the real building's median zone temperature, as was measured by physical sensors.
+  - Actual chiller power (kW): the real building's total chiller power, as was measured by electrical power meters.
+- Reward
+    - A reward function is passed into the to allow users to customise their agent's reward function.
+It can be
+      calculated from any of the observations and actions.

 # Developing